Updated on 8/7/2021

-This article helps plaintiffs and attorneys alike learn more about lawsuit loans in Delaware.
+This article helps plaintiffs and attorneys alike learn more about lawsuit loans and alternatives in Delaware.
 Below you will find the following information:

 Lawsuit funding laws, regulation and relevant ethics opinions in Delaware

 Delaware does not have any state law regarding lawsuit loans specifically.
 Common law in Delaware supports legal funding in the state so long as a funding company does not interfere with the case.
 The Delaware State Bar Association issued an ethics opinion indicating that attorneys may comply with lawsuit lending contracts on behalf of their clients.
 Most lawsuit lending companies provide funding in Delaware.

 Delaware common law defines champerty as “an agreement between the owner of a claim and a volunteer that the latter may take the claim and collect it, dividing the proceeds with the owner, if they prevail; the champertor to carry on the suit at his own expense.”
 In Charge Injection Techs., Inc. v.
 E.I.
 Dupont De Nemours & Co the court denied two motions by Dupont relating to a lawsuit lending agreement between Charge Injection Techs (CIT) and Burford Capital.
 The first was a motion to compel CIT to disclose certain redacted parts of the agreement.
 The court ruled that these were privileged under attorney work product protections.
 The second was a motion to dismiss the case on the grounds of violations of champerty and maintenance doctrines.
 The court ruled that the contracts did not violate champerty and maintenance doctrines because Burford did not have or assert control over the litigation.

 Source: Charge Injection Techs., Inc. v.
 E.I.
 Dupont De Nemours & Co

 Can a lawyer lend money to a client in Delaware?